MaoZiming/papers/Topics/1-basic-os/05-concurrency.md

 - Problem: how can we develop a lock that doesn’t needlessly waste time spinning on the CPU?
   - **Hardware support alone cannot solve the problem**
   - **Need OS support too!**

-## Simple Approach: Just Yield

-- `yield()`: a sys call that moves the caller from running state to ready state, and promote other thread to run
-  - De-schedules itself
-  - However approach still very costly: run-and-yield for every other thread, and cost of context switch can be substantial

 ## Using Queues: Sleeping Instead of Spinning